 Data integration tools save businesses time.
 Suppose you want to make Cajun chicken for dinner.
 You could combine several spices and make Cajun seasoning.
 Alternatively, you could purchase Cajun seasoning and apply that product to your chicken.
 You won’t have to spend time pouring over a seasoning recipe, measuring individual spices, and mixing those spices before applying them to your chicken.
 Instead, you only have to apply one seasoning to your chicken to produce the desired results.
 This parallels the benefits of integration because your data integration tool automatically transfers and cleans crucial data, ensuring it’s secured in your data warehouse.

 Manufacturers and retailers benefit from integration because it provides real-time insights encompassing all data.
 A computer manufacturer doesn’t have to wait to receive data from different departments.
 The data integration tool connects to the data sources and automatically moves data sets to the data warehouse, ensuring data scientists can access real-time data when producing reports.
 The company can use current sales trends to adjust production quotas instead of evaluating old reports to anticipate future demand levels.
+Additionally, sales enablement tools for manufacturing allow you to close the feedback loop of your marketing, sales, and services operations.
+It also uses data to manage content automation and sales rep training providing personalized paths for your customers and sales teams.
 Retailers can use current sales figures to adjust orders, ensuring they stock in-demand products instead of carrying products with lagging sales numbers.
 Both manufacturers and retailers save money by investing in products consumers want instead of developing, shipping, and stocking unwanted products.